dusk-network/docs-public/src/content/docs/operator/installation.md

 - [Archive node](/operator/archive-node) : to store and serve historical data.
 - [Prover](/operator/prover) : to compute [Zero-Knowledge Proofs](/learn/deep-dive/cryptography/zkp).

+The node software has been tested on x86-64/AMD64 and ARM architectures.
+The above node types have different hardware requirements, which can be found on their respective pages.

 To install Rusk, you can either:
 - Use the node installer (recommended)
 - Build from source